-Up to a 20% relief may be provided from one other development standard not described in this Subsection, as that term is defined in California Government Code Section 65915(o)(1), or as may be amended from time to time.
+Up to a 20% relief may be provided from one other development standard not described in this Section, as that term is defined in California Government Code Section 65915(o)(1).

 D. Process

 1. Qualified Permanent Supportive Housing Projects Meeting All Applicability Requirements a.
 Application Material b.
 Notification of Application